Biometria-se/grizzly/docs/cli.md

 # Command Line Interface

-`grizzly` has a command line interface that is installed seperatly.
+`grizzly` has a command line interface that is installed separately.
 The command line interface is called with `grizzly-cli`, and makes it easier to start a test with all features of grizzly wrapped up nicely.

 ## Installation